 In May 2005, Kovach worked at the FISA World Cup Regatta at Dorney Lake, Eton, UK.
 She returned to the UK to work as part of the Control Commission Team for the 2006 World Rowing Championships.
 In 2009 she was elected into the historic Leander Club of Henley-on-Thames, UK.
 Also in 2009 she completed course work towards a M.S. in Sport Leadership from Northeastern University.

 Kovach once again traveled to the UK to work at the 2011 Junior World Rowing Championships at Dorney Lake, which was the test event for the London 2012 Olympic Games.
 Subsequently, Kovach was appointed a member of the Control Commission Team for the 2012 Olympic Games.
 She worked at the race course with officials to identify crew members, weigh both athletes and boats, as well as organize the daily operations of the racing.

 Additionally, while in the UK Kovach spends her free time coaching the masters men and women at Maidenhead Rowing Club.

-Kovach has coached the Connecticut College Women's Rowing program to two New England Varsity Four Championships and her crews have medaled at numerous New England Championship and ECAC events, most recently in 2013 the women’s varsity four to a silver at the New England Rowing Championships and a gold at the ECAC National Invitational Regatta.
-The women’s second varsity four and novice four crews also medaled in their events the 2013 New England Rowing Championships.
+Kovach has coached the Connecticut College Women's Rowing program to three New England Varsity Four Championships and her crews have medaled at numerous New England Championship and ECAC events, most recently in 2016 the women’s varsity four to a gold at the New England Rowing Championship.

 She resides in Quaker Hill, Conn. with her partner, Kraig and her dog Bridget.
 In her spare time, she volunteers at Mystic Seaport Museum and spends more time on the water.